openhwgroup/programs/cores/cv32e40p/user_manual/source/pulp_hw_loop.rst

 write them via csrr and csrw instructions.
 Since hardware loop registers could be overwritten in when processing interrupts, the registers have to be saved in the interrupt routine together with the general purpose registers.
-The CS HWLoop registers are described in the control_status_registers section.
+The CS HWLoop registers are described in the :ref:`cs-registers` section.

-The GCC compiler uses HWLoop automatically without the need of assembly.
+The PULP GCC compiler uses HWLoop automatically without the need of assembly.
+The mainline GCC does not generate any PULP instructions as for the other custom extensions.

 Below an assembly code example of an nested HWLoop that computes a matrix addition.